-Timothy Greenfield-Sanders’ portraits are in the collections of the Museum of Modern Art, the New York Public Library, the Whitney Museum of American Art, and the National Portrait Gallery, among others.
+Timothy Greenfield-Sanders is an award-winning portrait photographer and director known for his canonical “List” portrait series and documentaries, including “The Trans List,” “The Boomer List,” and “The Black List.”
+His work is in the collections of the Museum of Modern Art, the New York Public Library, the Whitney Museum of American Art, and the National Portrait Gallery, among others.
 In 2004, his series of 700 art world portraits was accepted into the permanent collections of the Museum of Modern Art and the Museum of Fine Arts, Houston.
 He was honored for his many achievements at Pratt Institute’s Legends 2015 Gala.
+In the fall of 2016, the Annenberg Space for Photography in Los Angeles presented a major retrospective of his work, “IDENTITY: Timothy Greenfield-Sanders The List Portraits.”

-A number of books on Timothy’s work have been published: Art World (Fotofolio); Timothy Greenfield-Sanders, his first monograph (Alberico Cetti Serbelloni Editori); XXX: 30 Porn-Star Portraits (Bulfinch Press); Face to Face (Skira); Look: Portraits Backstage at Olympus Fashion Week (Powerhouse); The Black List (Atria); The Latino List (Luxury); The Black List 50 (Luxury); The Out List (Luxury); and The Boomer List (Luxury).
+A number of books on Timothy’s work have been published: Art World (Fotofolio); Timothy Greenfield-Sanders, his first monograph (Alberico Cetti Serbelloni Editori); XXX: 30 Porn-Star Portraits (Bulfinch Press); Face to Face (Skira); Look: Portraits Backstage at Olympus Fashion Week (Powerhouse); The Black List (Atria); The Latino List (Luxury); The Black List 50 (Luxury); The Out List (Luxury); The Boomer List (Luxury); and The Trans List (Perfect Day Films).

 Timothy, who is a contributing photographer at Vanity Fair, has produced and directed numerous films.
 His first, Lou Reed: Rock and Roll Heart, a feature documentary about the legendary musician, aired in April 1998 on PBS’ American Masters and premiered in the U.S. at the Sundance Film Festival and in Europe at the Berlin Film Festival.
 The film won a 1999 Grammy award for best music documentary.